-- 3.33 Worn out rail ballast is taken by rail to recycling centres for crushing into aggregate.
-As this material comprises high quality limestone or granite it can be re-processed for high-grade uses.
+- which are able to handle construction and demolition waste but no separate data on capacity is available. - 3.32 Worn out rail ballast is taken by rail to recycling centres for crushing into aggregate.
+As this material comprises high quality limestone or granite it can be re-processed for highgrade uses.
 There are approximately 7 rail ballast recycling sites across the country.
 One of these is located at Toton railway sidings in Stapleford.
-Table 8 sets out annual throughputs. - 3.34 Road planings produced as a result of highway resurfacing schemes can be used as a recycled aggregate to form a range of surfaces such as car parks, driveway or tracks.
-The availability of this material will vary depending on the level of highway maintenance being carried out at any given time. - 3.35 Table 8 sets out estimates for the amount of inert waste (considered suitable for recycled aggregates) that has passed through permitted recycling and transfer facilities in Nottinghamshire6.
+Table 8 sets out annual throughputs. - 3.33 Road planings produced as a result of highway resurfacing schemes can be used as a recycled aggregate to form a range of surfaces such as car parks, driveway or tracks.
+The availability of this material will vary depending on the level of highway maintenance being carried out at any given time. - 3.34 Table 8 sets out estimates for the amount of inert waste (considered suitable for recycled aggregates) that has passed through permitted recycling and transfer facilities in Nottinghamshire6.
 The figures show that over the 10-year period, throughput hit a low in 2010 before steadily increasing and levelling out since 2014.